itsJimothy/Unity-Systems/Documentation~/SceneControl.md

 ---

 ### Usage
-- The 'Root' scene handles initialization of all your scenes.
+- The `Root` scene handles initialization of all your scenes.
     - The SceneBootstrapper static class makes sure this is the only scene loaded at the start of the game to ensure proper initialization.
-- Create a scene group from the `SceneLoader` game object and tag your scenes appropriately (e.g. 'Main Menu', 'Gameplay', 'Settings'), making sure to have exactly one 'Active Scene' in each scene group.
+- `SceneGroup` (Create -> Jimothy -> Scenes -> Scene Group) is a scriptable object that contains scene information for one or more scenes intended to be loaded together, additively.
+  - Make sure to specify each scene's `SceneType` in the inspector.
+    - Each `SceneGroup` must contain one - and exactly one - `SceneType.Main` scene.
+This scene gets set as the "active" scene.
+- `SceneLoader` sits in the `Root` scene.
+It contains of `List<SceneGroup>` and loads them on demand.
+  - `SceneLoader` contains field for which scene group to load on startup.
+    - Change this field to load a different scene group on startup rather than pressing `Play` from the editor.
   - Nested under the SceneLoader game object, is the loading screen canvas.
 Change as you see fit.
 - `GameCore` is responsible for registering the `SceneLoader` with the `ServiceLocator`.
 - Scene groups can be loaded from the `SceneLoader` with the 'LoadSceneGroup' method.
     - `async Task LoadSceneGroup(int index, bool fadeOut = true)`